 568,000 Drops to purchase, must be Level 10+

 The new Aeroad is one of the most aero frames in game, and it’s a strong climber as well.
+Just 1-2.5 seconds behind the top aero frames in a ~50 minute test, this frame beats every bike on this list when the road gets steep.
 You can’t go wrong with this frame as your all-arounder, and you probably won’t notice the slight hit if you use this for your flat races as well!
 Read more about it >

 SystemSix: 497,000 Drops to purchase, must be Level 27+